-People come to counselling for lots of different reasons.
+People come to therapy for lots of different reasons.
 It might be that you feel unhappy or discontented with your life.
 It could be because you have had a difficult or traumatic experience.
 You may be going through a tough time like a redundancy, separation from a partner or bereavement.
 Perhaps you experience trouble sleeping, feel stressed or anxious.
 Do you struggle to like yourself?

-Many people have counselling to understand themselves more.
+Many people have therapy to understand themselves more.
 You might want to find out why you react to people or circumstances in a particular way – why someone presses your buttons when others don’t.
 Maybe you want to be more assertive or communicate differently.
 You might simply want to get to know yourself better.

 To help raise awareness we will also focus on how past, present and future difficulties are affecting you in the here and now.
-If it helps you to explore, we might also work creatively like drawing or writing.

-Counselling is confidential.
+Therapy is confidential.
 This means that what we talk about will remain secret between us.
 There are a few reasons why I might need to break confidentiality.
 I will explain more about these when we meet for the first time.

 As an experienced & qualified clinical supervisor, I provide supervision to both training and qualified therapists - individually or in groups.